LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ### Data clustering to find highly correlated rain gauges

-We divide the rain gauges into three groups according to the similarity relationship through the clustering algorithm, and find out the group with the highest similarity and the codes of the rain gauges in this group.
-In our example, we found three clusters with 9, 23, and 3 rain gauges, and the second cluster had the time series data most similar to the flood sensor data.
+We grouped the rain gauges into three categories using a technique known as clustering, which groups items based on how similar they are to each other.
+Our focus was to identify the group most closely matching the flood sensor data.
+In our case, we ended up with three groups containing 9, 23, and 3 rain gauges respectively.
+The second group, with 23 gauges, had rainfall patterns most closely resembling the data from the flood sensors.

 ```python
 cluster_model = KMeans(n_clusters=3).fit([[value] for _, value in Site_dtw_Dist.items()])